Chelsea Margaret Bodnar

 Your mom gives you a couple Xanax in

-and lectures you about the pros
+a plastic bag and lectures you about the pros

 of moving back to her house, your childhood bedroom and its pretty relics on display.
 You’d rather push your luck